 As the year goes by, we will be seeing more products like the UpCircle face scrub made out of coffee grounds and other fruit powders.

-Again, organic products extends to not only the product inside the bottle, but the entirety of the product and the packaging it comes in.
-One reason why sustainable product packaging is thriving is because it’s a good route to protecting the main content of the product.
+Again, organic products extend to not only the product inside the bottle but the entirety of the product and the packaging it comes in.
+One reason why sustainable product packaging is thriving is that it’s a good route to protecting the main content of the product.
 Also, it pushes the zero-waste product agenda and removes that problem out of the way for manufacturers.

-DIYers are also a great inspiration to limiting waste through the packaging for manufacturers.
-For instance, bath bombs can be wrapped in recycled paper and biodegradable wrapper instead of going through the process of manufacturing an entire wrapper for it.
+DIYers are also a great inspiration to limit waste through packaging for manufacturers.
+For instance, bath bombs can be wrapped in recycled paper and biodegradable wrappers instead of going through the process of manufacturing an entire wrapper for it.
 Also, some products will be modified to eliminate the need for packaging.

 So, it’s possible to see these products like shampoo bars and scrubs in their naked format.
 Some other products come in refillable formats, so you can refill the content as soon as they’re done – such as perfume, shampoo, and body scrubs.

 These make it more attractive to buyers who are environmentally conscious and guns for continuous improvement of the product.

 9. Waterless Product Formulas

 Again, this is a trend that isn’t ‘there’ yet but has a huge potential of leading the organic beauty world as we move on.
 Having all beauty product formulations completely rid of water is almost as tough as it is to get rid of plastic packaging, but the more we have brands tilting towards it, the more mainstream it becomes.

 Not only does it make for better quality products, but it also helps the world in conserving a considerable amount of water, because a good level is being used in skincare and cosmetic production.
 A good example of this will be dry shampoo.
 Oil cleansers and powders also completely eliminate water from the formula.